MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 ### I can't open external links embedded inside the PDF document in the platform

 For security reasons, we have disabled clicking on external links for the PDF document on the platform.
-Hence, you should not add any link in the PDF lesson file.
+Hence, you should not add any links to the PDF lesson file.

 ### Can learners change/update user profile fields?